Tuition and Fees

 For additional information or data, please contact email@example.com.

 Higher Education Student Funding Act

 In 2007, the Missouri legislature passed the Higher Education Student Funding Act (HESFA).
 The act provides for the Coordinating Board for Higher Education and the commissioner of higher education to have a role in reviewing the tuition setting process.

 Tuition is set by the governing board of each Missouri public institution of higher education.
 HESFA sets a limit on the amount by which an institution may increase its tuition based on the increase in the rate of inflation (CPI) and that institution’s existing tuition in relation to average tuition as defined by HESFA.
 Institutions that increase tuition above those limits must either return a portion of their state appropriations to the state or must ask the commissioner to waive the financial penalty in whole or in part.

 In November 2011, Commissioner of Higher Education David Russell advised public institutions of the criteria that would be used when considering requests to waive the financial penalty.
-In December 2011, Commissioner Russell sent a letter to presidents and chancellors advising them of their institutions' status regarding the average statewide tuition.
-When institutions begin the process of requesting penalty waivers, the commissioner of higher education will have 45 days in which to respond after receiving a request.
+Each year, the commissioner of higher education sends a letter to presidents and chancellors advising them of their institutions' status regarding the average statewide tuition.
+When institutions begin the process of requesting penalty waivers, the commissioner of higher education has 45 days in which to respond after receiving a request.

-Correspondence to and from individual institutions regarding HESFA matters are posted on this Web site.
-Click on the institution's name (below) to view the documents.
+Correspondence to and from individual institutions regarding HESFA matters are posted on this website.
+Click below on Tuition Penalty Waivers to view the documents.